 Chapter 99-5 of Hudson Municipal Code prohibits animals from running at large within the City; it also requires the owners to remove and dispose of animal waste.
-Dog and cat licenses are required; scroll down for the licensing information.
+Dog licenses are required; scroll down for the licensing information.
 Sections A, B, and C of Chapter 99-5 read as follows:

 A. Running at large.
-No cat, dog, or other domesticated animal shall be permitted to run at large within the City of Hudson.
-An animal is considered to be running at large if it is not on the premises of its owner and not under control of the owner or some other person.
+No cat, dog, or other domesticated animals shall be permitted to run at large within the City of Hudson.
+An animal is considered to be running at large if it is not on the premises of its owner and not under the control of the owner or some other person.

-B. No dog shall be permitted in a public cemetery, playground, schoolyard, public pool or other posted areas, except when confined within a vehicle or on a leash or except with the written permission of the person in charge.
+B. No dog shall be permitted in a public cemetery, playground, schoolyard, public pool, or other posted areas, except when confined within a vehicle or on a leash or except with the written permission of the person in charge.

-C. The owner of an animal shall promptly remove and dispose in a sanitary manner any excreta deposited by such animal upon any public or private property.
+C. The owner of an animal shall promptly remove and dispose of in a sanitary manner of any excreta deposited by such animal upon any public or private property.
 Seeing-eye dogs used by blind persons or dogs used in police activities are exempted when used by or with the permission of the City.

 To report animals at large, call 715-386-4771.
 Animals picked up by the Animal Control Officer are taken to the Humane Society for Companion Animals in Woodbury, MN, and, according to City Municipal Code, forfeitures and fees may be applied.